 Psammogorgia pax, collected at a depth of 63 meters (207 feet) in Hannibal Bank — a flat-topped seamount located in Coiba National Park, a biodiversity hotspot and World Heritage Site — is part of an unexplored and understudied marine ecosystem: the mesophotic coral communities.
-These difficult-to-access habitats, found 40-150 meters deep and in-between shallow-water reefs and deep-water corals, are under increasing need for protection, yet little is known about their ecology and biodiversity.
+These difficult-to-access habitats, found 40-150 meters (130-490 feet) deep and in between shallow-water reefs and deep-water corals, are under the increasing need for protection, yet little is known about their ecology and biodiversity.

 Lately, submersibles have enabled marine scientists to explore these communities and collect samples, yielding a number of new octocoral species for the tropical eastern Pacific, including Adelogorgia hannibalis (2018), Thesea dalioi (2018) and Eugorgia siedenburgae (2013), all from the Hannibal Bank.